WilcoLouwerse/Begrafenisplanner-application-NLDesign/DESIGN.md

 Notifications
 -------
 @todo this needs to be implemented
 For notifications we do not use the current [ZGW standard](https://zaakgerichtwerken.vng.cloud/themas/achtergronddocumentatie/notificaties) since we deem it insecure to send properties or data objects along with a notification.
 This is a potential security breach explained [here](https://github.com/VNG-Realisatie/gemma-zaken/issues/1427#issuecomment-549272696).
-It also doesn’t follow the [web standard](https://www.w3.org/TR/websub/).
+It also doesnï¿½t follow the [web standard](https://www.w3.org/TR/websub/).
 Instead we are developing our own subscriber service that is tailored for the NLX / VNG environment and based on current web standards [here]().

 __solution__
 In compliance with [w3.org](https://www.w3.org/TR/websub/) each endpoint returns an header containing an subscribtion url.
 That can be used in acordanse with the application to subscribe to both individual objects as collections. whereby collections serve as 'kanalen'.